 President Biden signed the BIL on November 15, 2021, these funds will be used to strengthen the nation's drinking water.
-The SDWF will have three separate funding for BIL, the General Supplemental grant, the Emerging contaminants grant, and the Lead Service Line Replacement Grant.
+Drinking water will have three separate funding for BIL, general supplemental, emerging contaminants, and lead service line replacement.
 The key priority is to ensure that disadvantaged communities benefit equitably from this investment in water infrastructure.